Bobby Lashley: United States Champion (2022–2023)

 On the October 10 episode of Raw, Lashley lost the United States Championship to Rollins in a rematch after being attacked by a returning Brock Lesnar before the match, ending his third reign at 100 days.
 At Crown Jewel on November 5, Lashley lost to Lesnar despite dominating the majority of the match; afterwards, Lashley viciously attacked Lesnar.
 Two nights later on Raw, Lashley answered Rollins' open challenge for the United States Championship, but proceeded to attack Rollins before the match started.
 After Austin Theory cashed in his Money in the Bank contract on Rollins, Lashley interfered, allowing Rollins to retain the title.
 At Survivor Series: WarGames on November 26, Lashley failed to regain the United States Championship from Rollins in a triple threat match as the match was won by Theory.
 On the January 16, 2023, episode of Raw, Lashley won a six-pack challenge for a title shot against Theory at Raw Is XXX the following week, but failed to regain the title in a No Disqualification match after interference from the returning Brock Lesnar.
-At the Royal Rumble on January 28, Lashley entered the Royal Rumble match at #13, eliminating Lesnar before being eliminated by Seth "Freakin" Rollins.
+At the Royal Rumble on January 28, Lashley entered the Royal Rumble match at No. 13, eliminating Lesnar before being eliminated by Seth "Freakin" Rollins.
 At Elimination Chamber on February 18, Lashley defeated Lesnar by disqualification after Lesnar performed a low blow on Lashley, ending their feud.
 On the WrestleMania edition of SmackDown on March 31, Lashley won the André the Giant Memorial Battle Royal.
 At Backlash on May 6, Lashley faced Theory and Bronson Reed in a triple threat match for the United States Championship, where he was unsuccessful.